mstksg/inCode/copy/entries/inside.md

 In this case, it would make no sense to "exit" the world of uncertainty as soon as we get a `Maybe Person`, and then "re-enter" it somehow when you return the `Maybe Int`.
-Our entire answer is shrowded in uncertainty, so we need to *stay inside this world* the entire time.
+Our entire answer is shrouded in uncertainty, so we need to *stay inside this world* the entire time.
 We want to find a way to deal with values inside a world *without leaving it*.

 So we have a function `Person -> Int`, and a `Maybe Person`...darnit.
 How do we use our `age` function, without leaving `Maybe`?
-We certaintly want to re-use the same function somehow, and not write it again from scratch!
+We certainly want to re-use the same function somehow, and not write it again from scratch!

 ### Can I have a lift?